-woodland plantation; additional attribute Water quality / quantity added after initial omission from draft version.
 Variations from national feature-framework of integrity-guidance: n/a

-Table 3: Supplementary Advice for Qualifying Features: H4030.
+Table 3:Supplementary Advice for Qualifying Features: H4030.
 European dry heaths

-Attributes Targets Supporting and Explanatory Notes Sources of sitebased evidence (where available) Extent and distribution of the feature the site Maintain the total current extent of the H4030 feature at c7600 hectares.
+Attributes Targets Supporting and Explanatory Notes Sources of site- based evidence (where available) Extent and distribution of the feature Extent of the feature within the site Maintain the total current extent of the H4030 feature at c7600 hectares.
 Restore the total extent of the H4030 feature which remains within woodland plantation inclosures.
 The actual area of the feature is unknown See the notes for this attribute in Table 1 above.
 New Forest heathland comprises extensive dry and wet heaths and associated valley mires, streams, ponds, temporary pools, dry and wet grasslands.
 Together with woodlands, these habitats are on an extensive scale and form a dynamic mosaic fluctuating naturally over time.
 More than 3000ha of former heathland (wet and dry) is estimated to be located within the woodland plantation inclosures, Those planted with conifer will readily restore to heathland.
 New Forest LIFE Partnership, 2001.
-Sanderson N.A., 2007

-Extent and distribution of the feature Spatial distribution of the feature within the site Maintain the distribution and configuration of the H4030 European Dry Heath feature, including where applicable its component vegetation types, across the site A contraction in the range, or geographic spread, of the feature (and its component vegetation and typical species, plus transitional communities) across the site will reduce its overall area, the local diversity and variations in its structure and composition, and may undermine its resilience to adapt to future environmental changes.
-Sharp et al, 2008 This may also reduce and break up the continuity of a habitat within a site and how well its typical species are able to move around the site to occupy and use habitat.
+Sanderson N.A., 2007 Extent and distribution of the feature Spatial distribution of the feature within the site Maintain the distribution and configuration of the H4030 European Dry Heath feature, including where applicable its component vegetation types, across the site A contraction in the range, or geographic spread, of the feature (and its component vegetation and typical species, plus transitional communities) across the site will reduce its overall area, the local diversity and variations in its structure and composition, and may undermine its resilience to adapt to future environmental changes.
+This may also reduce and break up the continuity of a habitat within a site and how well its typical species are able to move around the site to occupy and use habitat.
 Such fragmentation can impact on their viability and the wider ecological composition of the Annex I habitat.
 Smaller fragments of habitat can typically support smaller and more isolated populations which are more vulnerable to extinction.
 These fragments also have a greater amount of open edge habitat which will differ in the amount of light, temperature, wind, and even noise that it receives compared to its interior.
 These conditions may not be suitable for some of the typical and more specialist species associated with the Annex I habitat feature.
-The creation or upgrading of tracks to facilitate visitor access across dry heathland may lead to the process of fragmentation, which in turn can have a number of effects, i.e. subdivision of habitat into smaller patches, isolation of habitat patches, increased edge effects.
-New access routes will in most cases cause direct habitat loss and damage through impaired function of ecosystem processes, drainage, compaction, trampling etc.
+Sharp et al, 2008